aadi1405/IDS706_Project2_AJ/README.md

 Hello everyone!
 Welcome to my Project for IDS706

+## Goal of the Project

-To build a Bash command-line tool that performs useful data preparation task such as truncating data, sorting it, cleaning data, or doing ETL.
+- To build a Bash command-line tool that performs useful data preparation task such as truncating data, sorting it, cleaning data, or doing ETL.
+- To analyze a customer dataset that can help companies assess their customers and make improvements in their products accordingly.